-- a.
-On 23 February 2021, 19 May 2021, 26 August 2021 and 22 November 2021 respectively, the AC reviewed the major findings in the Internal Audit Reports prepared by the Group Internal Audit together with the recommendations and the Management's response to the findings. - b.
-On 23 February 2021, the AC reviewed the revised Group Internal Audit Plan for the financial year ended 31 December 2021 ("FY 2021") which encompassed the audit activities, manpower planning, confirmation of independence, estimated audit man-days and proposed budget for FY 2021. - c.
-On 22 November 2021, the AC reviewed the Group Internal Audit Plan for the financial year 2022 ("FY 2022") which encompassed the proposed audit engagements, proposed entities and processes with scope of audit, estimated man-days, proposed budget for FY 2022, proposed key performance indicators, organization chart of Group Internal Audit, confirmation of independence, quality assurance review and performance review for FY 2021.
+b.
+On 23 November 2022, the AC reviewed the Group Internal Audit Plan for the financial year 2023 ("FY 2023") which encompassed the proposed audit engagements, proposed entities and processes with scope of audit, estimated man-days, proposed budget for FY 2023, proposed key performance indicators, organization chart of Group Internal Audit, confirmation of independence, quality assurance review, reliance of work on other assurance providers and subject matter experts and performance review for FY 2022.